 - In a large skillet, heat olive oil over medium heat.
 Saute the onions for 1 minute.
-Add the green peppers, potatoes, 1/2 teaspoon salt and 1/2 teaspoon black pepper and continue to saute for another 4 minutes until soft and tender.
+Add the green peppers, potatoes, 1/2 teaspoon salt and 1/2 teaspoon black pepper and continue to saute for another 4 minutes until onions are soft and tender.
 Transfer to the casserole dish and spread out evenly.

 - In a medium bowl, beat the eggs and remaining salt and pepper.
 Pour the egg mixture evenly into the casserole dish.
 Sprinkle some cheddar cheese on top (optional).